vandangogna/MQ-SampleClient/README.md

     1. Create a new Queue
     1. Delete an existing Queue.

 1. Update the `config.properties` files with all the required fields and their appropriate values.
-The properties `CIPHER_SUITE and SSL*` are only required if mutual SSL is enabled.
+The properties `CIPHER_SUITE and SSL*` are only required if mutual TLS is enabled.

     ```
     HOSTNAME=host.example.com